ssanderson/pycon-2016/outline.md

 - `filename` is whatever we want.
 We'll use `'pycon2016.py'`.
 - `name` is `'addone'`.
 - `firstlineno` is whatever we want.
 We'll use `1`.
-- `lnotab` is the binary format representing a mapping from instruction index to line number increment.
+- `lnotab` is a binary format representing a mapping from instruction index to line number increment.
 - `freevars` is a tuple containing names of variables that we're closing over.
   In this case it's just `()`.
 - `cellvars` is a tuple containing names of variables that are closed over by